 Answering Dave’s Question

-Dave writes with a highly technical legal question.
-If he were to initiate a lawsuit against the Department of Education, the laws cited might become relevant.
-Fortunately, for both Dave and the average borrower, a complicated legal analysis is not usually necessary to resolve Public Service Loan Forgiveness Questions.
+Dave has reached out with a highly technical legal query.
+Should he decide to file a lawsuit against the Department of Education, the laws he mentions could be pertinent.
+However, thankfully for both Dave and the average borrower, an intricate legal analysis is typically not required to address questions related to Public Service Loan Forgiveness.

 Employers Eligible for Public Service Loan Forgiveness (PSLF)